MARCH 2020: Minton House is closing its doors this month, possibly relocating in Yokohama though that’s not settled yet. Visit while you still can!

-Minton House is celebrating its 40th anniversary in 2015 and shows no sign of closing any time soon.
-It’s located just a few minute’s walk from JR Ishikawacho Station in Yokohama right on the edge of Chinatown, and is a well known watering hole for both musicians and fans.
+Minton House celebrated its 40th anniversary in 2015 and shows no sign of closing any time soon.
+It’s located just a few minutes walk from JR Ishikawacho Station in Yokohama right on the edge of Chinatown, and is a well known watering hole for both musicians and fans.

 It is a long, narrow space with walls covered in old photos, paintings and flyers.
 Master Kawakami-san is a genial and mellow host who keeps the music flowing from his large collection of vinyl behind the bar on the left as you walk in.
 You’re likely to hear almost anything as last time I was in he played in order Grant Green, Jack DeJohnette, Pat Metheny, some female vocalist whose name I didn’t get, Eric Dolphy and then some big-band swing.
 Everything sounded great on the huge speakers at the back of the room.
 One way I always judge jazz joints is how easy it is to ‘lose time’ while sitting in there; many times at Minton House I’ve planned to pop in for a drink or two and ended up leaving four hours later.